Updated for 2025

 9882 South Santa Monica Blvd., Beverly Hills, CA 90212

-The Peninsula Beverly Hills offers traditional afternoon tea Thursday through Sunday with seating at 11:00 am, 1:30 pm, and 4:00 pm.
+The Peninsula Beverly Hills offers traditional afternoon tea every day of the week, starting January 6th, 2025, with seating at 11:00 am, and 1:30 pm, and on Thursdays through Sundays at 4:00 pm.
 Enjoy the new limited-edition menu in The Living Room on The Peninsula’s ground floor.
 “Enjoy free-flowing Champagne by Laurent Perrier, one-of-a-kind teas, and a tower of sweet and savory delights in our living room accompanied by a classical harpist.”
 Check the website for details and to make reservations to stay at The Peninsula Beverly Hills.

 Lillie’s Bistro and Garden at the Culver Hotel

 Enjoy a lovely afternoon tea in the lobby of the Culver Hotel, and take your place in Cinema History, like the Munchkins!
 Or at the very least, you can eat like a munchkin, dining on lovely small bites.
-The menu includes brown sugar scones, tiny finger sandwiches: cucumber, mini lobster roll, egg salad, radishes on buttered toast, and of course some delightful tiny desserts, too.
-Choice of teas – and cocktails are optional.
-Served Saturdays from 10am – 2:30pm.
+The menu includes brown sugar scones, tiny finger sandwiches: cucumber and watercress, crab cakes with peppercorn aioli, egg salad, radishes on buttered toast, chicken salad, and of course some delightful tiny desserts, too.
+Choice of teas — and cocktails — are optional.
+Served Saturdays and Sundays from 10 a.m. – 2:30 p.m.

 American Girl Doll Café (within the American Girl Doll store)

-If you’re looking for a special place to have afternoon tea that caters to kids especially, then head to Century City where you’ll find the American girl doll store with a sweet café inside!
-The American girl cafe serves tea fit for the kids in your life (and their dolls, who even get a seat at the table), and although it may seem mostly geared towards girls, boys are certainly welcome.
-The menu, which is entirely nut-free, includes finger sandwiches, sweet treats, and each table has a selection of super fun ice-breakers and silly jokes to keep the conversation going.
+If you’re looking for a special place to have afternoon tea that caters to kids especially, then head to Century City where you’ll find the American Girl doll store with a sweet café inside!
+The American Girl cafe serves tea fit for the kids in your life (and their dolls, who even get a seat at the table), and although it may seem mostly geared toward girls, boys are certainly welcome.
+The menu, which is entirely nut-free, includes finger sandwiches, sweet treats, and a pot of tea.
+In addition, each table has a selection of super fun ice-breakers and silly jokes to keep the conversation going.

 Rose & Blanc Tea Room